kraudy/ibmi_os/README.md

 > As i told you, almost all IBM I commands can be prompted with **F4**, this will show you the minimum parameters required to execute them.
 Some commands have extra parameters that can be viewed with **F10** and to change the presentation of the parameters press **F11**

-These *pdm* commands are the basics for navigating the IBM I when you are starting.
+These **PDM** commands are the basics for navigating the IBM I when you are starting.

 Inside PUB400 you should have two libaries with the name of your user plus a 1 and a 2 like this